SaiAbhinash27/House-Price-Prediction-Model-/README.md

 - **Inheritance**: Allows new classes to inherit properties from existing classes, useful for extending functionality.
 - **Polymorphism**: Enables methods to use the same interface for different underlying data types.
 - **Abstraction**: Simplifies complex reality by exposing only necessary parts.

-*Visuals: A diagram illustrating OOP concepts can enhance understanding.*

 ## 4. Regression Techniques
 ### Multilinear Regression